 Try using CBD to promote calmness

 Cannabidiol (CBD) is one of the many compounds found in the Cannabis sativa plant.
-While its origin may seem alarming, hemp-derived CBD is nontoxic and it cannot get your dog “high”.
-Unfortunately, there are no formal studies involving CBD and separation anxiety in dogs.
-However, there are studies that show CBD promotes a calming effect in both animal models and humans.
-In fact one study, Cannabidiol as a Potential Treatment for Anxiety Disorders,” stated that CBD is known as a regulator of fear and anxiety-related behaviors.
-Other, more formal studies showcase that CBD has strong anti-inflammatory properties that support a normal inflammatory response in dogs.
+While its origin may seem alarming, hemp-derived CBD is completely non-toxic and it cannot get your dog “high” – so you don’t have to worry about that whatsoever.
+What’s also great about CBD is that studies show it promotes a calming effect in both animal models and humans.
+(Here is a study that expands on CBD as it relates to stress.)
+Other studies showcase that CBD supports a normal inflammatory response in dogs.

-While more scientific studies are needed, anecdotal reports from pet owners demonstrate just how effective CBD for dogs can be.
+While more scientific studies are needed, anecdotes and testimonials from pet owners demonstrate just how effective CBD for dogs can be.
 That said, it’s important to note that there are CBD companies out there looking to cut corners just to make a buck.
 As pet parents, it’s our duty to seek out only the best and safest products for our canine friends.
 Here at Holistic Hound we only offer products we give to our own pets.
-We pride ourselves in formulating top of the line organic CBD oils and CBD bites for all of our furry friends.
+We pride ourselves in formulating top of the line organic CBD oils, bites, and chews for all of our furry friends.
 Each of our products are thoroughly tested for potency, label accuracy, and safety.
 And you can always find our lab results for each product on our transparency page.

-While we’re all preparing for the world to open up again, just remember it also means big changes for your canine friends in the process.
+While we’re all preparing for the world to open up again, just remember it also means big changes for your canine friends too.
 Their world and routine has been drastically changed just as much as ours, and as pet owners we should start preparing them now for what happens when quarantine ends.
 For additional ways to calm your anxious pup down, click here.